 - optional extra but really good – vanilla extract (not essence, please)

-- Make a well in the centre of the flour and pour in the oil egg mixture and the milk.
-Whisk the mixture together well until you have a smooth batter, scraping down the sides of the bowl with a spatula at least once.
-As soon as the batter is smooth, fairly thick and there are no streaks of flour visible, stop mixing.
+- Make a well in the centre of the flour and pour in the oil-egg mixture, followed by the milk.
+Whisk the ingredients together well until you have a smooth batter, scraping down the sides of the bowl with a spatula at least once.
+As soon as the batter is smooth, fairly thick and no streaks of flour are visible, stop mixing.

-- Cover the bowl and let the batter rest while you heat up the pan.
+- Cover the bowl and let the batter rest while you heat up the frying pan.

-- Place a non stick frying pan on the hob and set the heat to medium.
-It’s not wise to stick the heat on high – it will get too hot too fast and the pancakes will burn as soon as you pour the batter in the pan.
+5. Heat the pan – Place a nonstick frying pan on the hob and set the heat to medium.
+It’s not wise to stick the heat on high straight away – it will get too hot too fast and the pancakes will burn as soon as you pour the batter in the pan.

-- When the pan is nice and hot but not smoking – if it is, turn it down and wait for few minutes.
-Take a piece of kitchen paper smeared with a little butter or flavourless oil and rub it all over the pan.
+6. Time to cook the pancakes – When the pan is nice and hot but not smoking – if it is, turn it down and wait for a few minutes.
+Take a piece of kitchen paper smeared with a little butter or flavourless oil and quickly rub it all over the pan.
+This will prevent the pancakes from sticking.

-- Continue smearing the pan with a little butter as and when you need to – if the pancakes start sticking that’s a clear sign you need more.
+TOP TIP – continue smearing the pan with a little butter as and when you need to – if the pancakes start sticking that’s a clear sign you need more.

 how to keep pancakes warm while cooking them

 To keep the pancakes nice and warm, I place them on a wire rack and place a clean tea towel on top.
-This is purely a nostalgia thing for me – my Granny did this.
+This is purely a nostalgia thing for me – my Granny did this when she used to make her Scotch pancakes.

-You can also place them in a warm oven (120C) while you cook the remainder of the batch.
+You can also place the pancakes in a warm oven (120C) while you cook the remainder of the batch, but don’t leave them in for too long or they will dry out.

-- Your first step in making fluffy pancakes is to sift the flour and baking powder together.
+- Sift the flour and baking powder together.
 I know, I hate sieving too, but these little extra steps make all the difference.

 - If you have time, rest the batter to allow the gluten to relax.
-I always make up batter before I prep my pan.
+I always make up the batter before I prep my pan.
 By the time the pan is the correct temperature for cooking pancakes, the batter will be perfect.
+Even just 10-15 minutes of resting time will make a difference.

 I also love serving pancakes with sliced bananas and toffee sauce – banoffee pancakes, yes please!